-Entry level positions have a lot of things in common regardless of the industry.
+Entry-level positions have a lot of things in common, regardless of the industry.
 Depending on the mentality of the employee, they are either jobs or careers.
-The only thing that really distinguishes the two is the mentality of one holding the position.
+The only thing that distinguishes the two is the mentality of the one holding the position.
 In my experience, hospitality is no different.
-Most people started out like I did, needing a steady job to pay the bills, others wanted to explore hospitality as a career.
+Most people started like I did, needing a steady job to pay the bills, others wanted to explore hospitality as a career.
 Both mentalities can produce a well rounded and competent employee, but those who looked at their positions as just a job were often much less engaged in the business.
 They didn’t need to go that extra step to understand the business as a whole.
-Once they reached proficiency in their position, apathy can take over and they begin to coast.
+Once they reached proficiency in their position, apathy can take over, and they begin to coast.
 Their development stops at the end of the procedures manual.
-For typical day to day transactions these employees can be valuable, but without that engagement they won’t be able to make initiative when difficult situations arise.
+For typical day to day transactions, these employees can be valuable, but without that engagement, they won’t be able to take the initiative when difficult situations arise.
 It is important to maintain a strong relationship with your colleagues.

 Fighting Apathy with Knowledge

-Anyone who has worked in a hotel knows to expect the unexpected it, but not everyone is ready or willing to handle those situations.
+Anyone who has worked in a hotel knows to expect the unexpected, but not everyone is ready or willing to handle those situations.
 An apathetic agent can often make these instances worse before making them better.
-Most crisis or situational challenges are difficult to train until it actually happens, so when it came time to for me to start training new employees I focused on more than just what the procedures manual covers.
-Understanding concepts like Rate Parity, Comp Rates or the ADR isn’t necessary for an entry level desk agent to check someone in, and are often glossed over.
-These concepts become extremely important when it’s time to make a decision.
+Most crises or situational challenges are difficult to train until they happen.
+When it came time for me to start training new employees, I focused on more than just what the procedures manual covers.
+Understanding concepts like Rate Parity, Comp Rates, or the ADR isn’t necessary for an entry-level desk agent to check someone in, and are often glossed over.
+These concepts become extremely important when it’s time to make certain decisions.
 I made it a point to teach the business alongside the procedures.
-A desk agent with even a basic knowledge of what these terms mean and how to apply them on a daily basis has far more utility to a hotel.
-As I trained more employees this way I noticed more confident and engaged agents.
+A desk agent with even a basic knowledge of what these terms mean and how to apply them daily has far more utility to a hotel.
+As I trained more employees this way, I noticed more confident and engaged agents.

 Armed with this additional knowledge allowed these agents to remove more uncertainty from a situation.
 Since the interaction with the front desk is often the first experience a guest will have with a hotel, your agent’s ability to handle stress can help determine the tone for their entire stay.
 Knowing how to solve these issues always gave me a sense of accomplishment, and that feeling kept me engaged in the position.
 I have seen once apathetic agents transform and become supervisors or managers once someone took the time to explain the why of the business and not just the how.